dipc-cc/hubbard/README.md

 __Hubbard__ is a Python package for solving the meanfield Hubbard model.

-This project was initiated by Sofia Sanz and Thomas Frederiksen in 2018.
+This project was initiated by Sofia Sanz and Thomas Frederiksen at DIPC in 2018.

 ## Dependencies ##